- AgesChildren & adolescents

 First session

-We meet your child wherever feels best — at home, at school, or in our space — and start by getting to know them.
+We meet your child where they're most comfortable — at home, school, in the community, or via telehealth — and spend time getting to know their strengths, interests, and support needs.

 Plan together